 The assignment must resolve to a valid role name or user name in Axiom security, using the same matching rules described for the Assignment Column option in the previous section.
 If you want a plan file to skip the step instead, leave the assignment blank for that plan file or enter the keyword [skip].
-This will cause the plan file to automatically skip the current step and move to the next step in the process.

 If the assignment cannot be matched to a user or role name (and is not blank or [skip]), then the plan file is stalled in the process.

-The assignment workbook can be used to support conditional step ownership and conditional steps.
 You can use formulas within the workbook to determine if the assignment value for a plan file should be blank or [skip], or to determine who the owner assignment needs to be for a certain step.
 The workbook can query any data from the database in order to make this determination.